2teez/cin/README.md

     use cin::cin::cin;

+and/or use the macro version like so:

+    #[macro_use]
+    extern crate cin;

  ## Description

- cin makes it easier to receive input from the keyboard when building CLI programs in Rust.
+ cin makes it easier to get input from the keyboard when building CLI programs in Rust.

  Reading values from standard input in Rust can feel verbose and unintuitive, especially for beginners.
-Unlike in C++ or Python, where taking input is simple and introduced early (e.g., std::cin in C++ or input() in Python), Rust requires more boilerplate and familiarity with traits like FromStr and manual read_line parsing.
+Unlike in C++ or Python, where taking input is simple and introduced early (e.g., std::cin in C++ or input() in Python), Rust requires more boilerplate and familiarity with traits like FromStr and manual read line parsing.

- This crate aims to simplify that process by providing a familiar, beginner-friendly function: cin::<T>(), inspired by C++'s [std::cin](https://en.cppreference.com/w/cpp/io/cin.html).
+ This crate aims to simplify that process by providing a familiar, beginner-friendly function: `cin::<T>()`, or/and `cin!()` macro inspired by C++'s [std::cin](https://en.cppreference.com/w/cpp/io/cin.html).
 With cin, you can read values of any supported type with a single line—making input handling in Rust as smooth as in other languages.

 ## Example